leogx9r/ryzen_smu/README.md

 | 09h | 9       | Summit Ridge   |
 | 0Ah | 10      | Pinnacle Ridge |

+Note: This file returns 2 characters of the decimal encoded index.

 #### `/sys/kernel/ryzen_smu_drv/smu_cmd`

 This file allows the user to initiate an SMU request.
 It accepts either an 8-bit or 32-bit command ID that is platform-dependent.

-When this file is read, it produces the result on the status of the operation, in hex:
+When this file is read, it produces the result on the status of the operation, as a 32 bit little-endian encoded value:

 | Hex | Decimal | Explanation                   |
 |:---:|:-------:|:-----------------------------:|